The In-Laws (1979 film): Cast

 In addition, conductor-composer Carmen Dragon makes a cameo appearance.

 Production

-Andrew Bergman says the film began when Warner Bros. approached him saying Alan Arkin and Peter Falk wanted to do a movie together.
+Andrew Bergman says the film began when Warner Bros.
+Pictures approached him saying Alan Arkin and Peter Falk wanted to do a movie together.
 Bergman said:

 I thought immediately, ‘Didn’t they do a movie?’
 It’s like, they seemed so perfect for each other!
 Their personalities, you have a rabbit and a tortoise.
 You get a hysteric, a person who seems to have no feelings whatsoever ... and I hate constructing plots, hate it more than anything, but I love constructing characters, and this was the perfect thing where the characters were the plot.
 Whatever Peter said to Alan, that was the plot ...
 Since my stories are always about people getting in way over their heads ... this movie was the perfect type for me.